Orthogonalized Synthetic Controls: Abstract

 \section{Abstract}

-When conducting inference for the average treatment effect on the treated with a Synthetic Control Estimator, the vector of control weights is a nuisance parameter which is often constrained, high-dimensional, and may be only partially identified even when the average treatment effect on the treated is point-identified.
+When conducting inference for the average treatment effect on the treated with a Synthetic Control Estimator, the vector of control weights is a nuisance parameter that is often constrained, high-dimensional, and may be only partially identified even when the average treatment effect on the treated is point-identified.
 All three of these features of a nuisance parameter can lead to failure of asymptotic normality for the estimate of the parameter of interest when using standard methods.
-I provide a new method yielding asymptotic normality for an estimate of the parameter of interest, even when all three of these complications are present.
-This is accomplished by first estimating the nuisance parameter using a regularization penalty to achieve a form of identification, and then estimating the parameter of interest using moment conditions that have been orthogonalized with respect to the nuisance parameter.
-I present high-level sufficient conditions for the estimator and verify these conditions in an example involving Synthetic Controls.
+I provide a new method that yields asymptotic normality for an estimate of average treatment effects, even when all three complications are present.
+This is accomplished by first estimating the control weights and any other nuisance parameters using a regularization penalty to achieve identification, and then estimating average treatment effects using moment conditions that are orthogonalized with respect to the nuisance parameters.
+Additionally, I extend results from the fixed-smoothing literature to provide tests that control size without requiring consistent standard errors.
+I present high-level sufficient conditions applicable to the traditional Synthetic Control Estimator as well as other weighting-based panel data methods, and verify them in an example involving instrumental variables.